Adoption in the United States: Social and psychological results

-Because of changes in adoption over the last few decades – changes that include open adoption, gay adoption, international adoptions and trans-racial (racial transformation) adoptions, and a focus on moving children out of the foster care system into adoptive families – adoption has had a large impact on the basic unit of society and the family.
+Because of changes in adoption over the last few decades – changes that include open adoption, gay adoption, international adoptions and trans-racial adoptions, and a focus on moving children out of the foster care system into adoptive families – adoption has had a large impact on the basic unit of society and the family.
 Joan Boocock Lee, an Episcopalian British-American actress married to a Jewish husband, stated that as members of an interfaith marriage the couple faced difficulty adopting in the mid-twentieth-century United States.

 Some adoption research scholars have reported seven core issues to consistently be associated with the processes of adoption.
 Problems with loss, grief, rejection, guilt and shame, identity, intimacy, and control may, in some cases, uniquely affect each member of the adoption triad.

 Trans-racial adoption

 The adoption of children of one race by parents of another race, which began officially in the United States in 1948, has always generated controversy.
 The argument often comes down to opposing views as to who gets to decide what is the "best interest" of children.
 Critics of transracial adoption question whether white American parents can effectively prepare children of color to deal with racism.
 Others wonder where the children raised by white parents will find social acceptance as adults.
 Testimony from many transracially adopted adults who grew up in white families illustrates the "in-between" status many adoptees feel, not belonging to or feeling comfortable in communities of color or among white society.
 Another source of controversy is the history of the widespread removal of children from families and communities of color, which has been shown by historians to have been a tool to regulate families and oppress communities, dating back to slavery times and during the now-discredited Indian Boarding School movement of the early twentieth century.
 Given this history of child removal, the National Association of Black Social Workers (NABSW) condemned transracial adoptions in 1972 in their historic Position Statement.
 In that paper, the NABSW equated the removal of African American children from their families of origin—and their placement in white homes—with "cultural genocide."